ns1/ns1-privatedns/utils/backups/README.md

 ## Summary

-Performing frequent backups is an essential part of succesful business continuity.
-The data_backup.sh script provided in this folder will make it simple to schedule, perform and transfer postgress database backups from an NS1 data container to a designated local/remote respository.
+Performing frequent backups is an essential part of successful business continuity.

+The `backup.sh` script provided in this folder will make it simple to schedule, perform and transfer postgres database backups from an NS1 data container to a designated local/remote repository.

-##DB Backup Script Requirements
+## DB Backup Script Requirements

 * This script must be executed on the host where the NS1 data container is running
-* A consistent source of power supply
-* Clean air with 20% oxigen content
-* An adult to supervise the installation
+* The docker container name is a required parameter
+* Ensure sufficient disk space is available on the local and remote backup repositories

 ## Usage

 The DB backup script takes the following arguments:

-Required:

-1. The docker name of the NS1 data container to be backed up
-2. The path to the backup storage directory on the local system

-Optional:

-3. The minimum free disk space required for the backup to run (in KiB, defaults to 1048576 which is 1 GiB)
-4. Log a message on success ( "true" or "fasle", defaults to "true")
-5. Filename prefix (string, defaults to "")

 ```
-Usage:
-backup.sh <data_container_name> [-b back-up-location] [-f filename-prefix] [-d delete-old-files] [-o offsite-copy] [-l] [--dry-run]
+backup.sh <data_container_name> [-b <back-up-location>] [-f <filename-prefix>] [-d delete-old-files] [-o offsite-copy] [-l] [--dry-run]
 ```

+### Required parameters:

+`backup.sh <data_container_name>`

+The docker name of the NS1 data container to be backed up

-### Parameters
+### Optional parameters:

 `-b | --backup-location <path>`

-Specify the directory where to place the backup.
+Specify the directory to be used as the local backup repository.
 Default is the current directory.

+`-d | --delete-old-files <days>`

+Delete backups that are older than the specified <days>

 `-f | --filename-prefix <string>`

-Prepend a string to the backup file name.
-Default backup name is of the format "YYYY-MM-DD-HH-MM.gz", i.e: 2021-01-27_18_21.gz
+Prepend a `<string>` to the backup file name.
+The default backup name is of the format "YYYY-MM-DD-HH-MM.gz", i.e: 2021-01-27_18_21.gz

-`-o | --offsite-copy`
+`-o | --offsite-copy <script_name>`

-Copy the backup to a remote location.
+Copy the backup to a remote repository using the specified copy script.
+The copy script will receive the backup filename as the only parameter.

 `-l | --log-success`

 Log a message on successful backup.
-Default successful operation is silent.
+The default successful operation is silent.

 `--dry-run`

-Database backup simulacrum.
+Perform a database backup simulacrum.

 `-h |--help`

 Print the usage message

-#### Parameter Examples
+###  Examples

 Perform a backup...

 * For the `ddi_data_1` container.
 * Place a local copy of the backup in the `~/backups` directory.
-* Copy the backup offsite (using the designated script? what params ar passed to script?)
+* Copy the backup offsite using the script `/usr/local/bin/copy.sh`
 * Log a message on success
-* -d 1, explain
+* Delete backups older that `1` day

 ```
 $ backup.sh ddi_data_1 -b ~/backups -f ns1_ -o /usr/local/bin/copy.sh -l -d 1